C2SP/C2SP/XAES-256-GCM.md

 ## Overview

-XAES-256-GCM derives a subkey for use with AES-256-GCM from the input key and half the input nonce using a [NIST SP 800-108r1] KDF, as described below.
+XAES-256-GCM derives a subkey for use with AES-256-GCM ([NIST SP 800-38D], [FIPS 197]) from the input key and half the input nonce using a [NIST SP 800-108r1] KDF, as described below.
 The derived key and the second half (last 96 bits) of the input nonce are used to encrypt the message with AES-256-GCM.

 The counter-based KDF ([NIST SP 800-108r1, Section 4.1]) is instantiated with CMAC-AES256 ([NIST SP 800-38B]) and the input key as *Kin*, the ASCII letter `X`